-When you're conducting a job search, you need to make it easy for employers to find you on-line.
+When you're conducting a job search, you need to make it easy for employers to find you.
 Employers, who can be inundated with resumes when they post jobs, often seek passive candidates (qualified candidates who aren't necessarily looking for work, but who may be interested if the right job comes along).
-Anyone who doesn't want to pass up what could be an excellent opportunity should make their professional credentials readily accessible on-line with Avjobs Resume Hosting.
+Anyone who doesn't want to pass up what could be an excellent opportunity should make their professional credentials readily accessible with Avjobs Resume Hosting.

 In addition to reviewing resumes from those who have applied, employers are actively sourcing candidates.
 They are mining Avjobs applicant resumes to find the best people to hire, regardless of whether the candidate has expressed interest in their company, or not.
 Using Avjobs, hiring managers contact candidates quickly and simply.

 Job seekers can use passive candidate searching by employers to their advantage.
 What you need to do is to post your resume on Avjobs to make your information (resume, skills, experience, education, etc.) findable when companies are looking for candidates.
 Avjobs helps you edit and tweak your resume and master profile, so you show up in the search results generated by aviation employers.

 When you want employers to find you, it's important that your resume and master profile have specific information regarding your credentials and qualifications.